The Short Version:

 God doesn’t make mistakes.

 There are several passages and phrases in the Bible that have taken on “traditional interpretations” that have no basis in the Greek text.
-Translation will be made on the basis of word definitions in the lexicon; not based on church tradition.
-To be clear: every translation choice will be backed by appropriate lexicon support or scholarly article. (which anyone can double check; see the section on being Open-Source below.)
+Translation will be made on the basis of word definitions in lexicons and/or scholarly research into the meaning of words, not based on church tradition.
+To be clear: every translation choice will be backed by appropriate lexical or scholarly support. (which anyone can double check; see the section on being Open-Source below.)

 Formal Equivalence